Diyckstra/terraform-provider-deyckstra/website/docs/d/ami.md

 * `most_recent` - (Optional) If more than one result is returned, use the most recent image.
 * `executable_users` - (Optional) Limit search to project with *explicit* launch permission on the image.
   Valid items are the project ID (`project@customer`), `all` or `self`.

-* `filter` - (Optional) One or more name/value pairs to filter.
+* `filter` - (Optional) One or more name/value pairs to use as filters.

-For more information about filtering, see the [EC2 API documentation][describe-images].
+	Valid names and values can be found in the [EC2 API documentation][describe-images].
 * `name_regex` - (Optional) A regex string to apply to the image list returned by the EC2 API.
   This allows more advanced filtering.
 It is done locally on what the EC2 API returns, and could have a performance impact if the result is large.